bata24/gef/README.md

         - command: `gef config context.smart_cpp_function_name true` or `smart-cpp-function-name` (later is used to toggle).
 - `telescope`: is improved.
     - It displays ordinal numbers as well as offsets.
-    - It displays if there are canary and return address on the target area.
+    - It displays if there are canaries and return addresses in the target area.
         - ![](images/telescope.png)
     - It supports blacklist address features (to avoid dying when touching the address mapped to the serial device).
     - It also shows the symbol if available.